medical-genomics-group/JODIE/README.md

 deactivate
 ```
 Typcial installation times are less than a minute.
 Note that the current setup needs zarr version 3.
-If you are using zarr version2, switch to branch zarr2.
+If you are using zarr version2, switch to tag zarr2.

 ### 2. Get code